XavierClef/XavierClef/README.md

 ### 👋 Hi, I’m **Xavier Clef** (Xavier Klee)

-🎓 I’m currently a Geography student based in France.
+🎓 I’m currently a research engineer based in France.
 🌍 My passion for geoscience stems from my love of the mountains and the outdoors.
 💻 I’m an R user, diving into programming to enhance my skills in remote sensing and geospatial analysis.
-🌱 Currently learning how to work with LiDAR data and expanding my coding knowledge in Python.

 ---